Key takeaways:

 - If it keeps happening, check if your hosting plan needs an upgrade.

-- Ask your host to check if there’s a traffic spike, DDoS attack, or server misconfiguration.
+- Ask your host to check for a traffic spike, a DDoS attack, or a server misconfiguration.

 429 Too Many Requests